Interview with Liliana Gonçalves – Writer, Producer and Director of “TURP”

 “It was, although at that time I was so disappointed for flunking that I wanted to quit film school altogether, thinking that maybe it wasn’t for me after all.
 But he has been very supportive of my work as a student and saw the potential I couldn’t see at the time.”

 “Yes, I used the last two years to learn more and to tweak and develop the story.
-I think, for the first time, the teachers had a final project that was built upon an idea that matured for three years.
-Usually, the students come up with ideas a few weeks before pitching, sometimes they come up with ideas the night before!
-The teachers knew this story and they would recognize it from that first attempt as a five-minute short film.”
+For the first time, the teachers had a final project built upon an idea that matured for three years.
+Usually, the students come up with ideas a few weeks before pitching.
+Sometimes they come up with ideas the night before!
+The teachers knew this story, and they would recognize it from that first attempt as a five-minute short film.”

 But why is the story set up in Kosovo during the war?
 Has it anything to do with your military connection?

 “I could make a film based on how the story became a story! [laughs] When I wrote the short story, a close friend of mine, who is in the military, was stationed in Afghanistan on a six-month mission.
-Despite the different time zones, we talked every day; I had a rough idea of how I wanted to write the story but I needed Alexandre’s help to grow it.
-That is why the main character is called Aleksander too.
+Despite the different time zones, we talked every day.
+I had a rough idea of how I wanted to write the story, but I needed Alexandre’s help to develop it.
+That is why the main character is called Aleksander.
 So, during those six months, we sort of co-wrote the story, and he was the one who came up with the idea that the setting should be the war in Kosovo.”

 So, in a way, the war in Kosovo was recent enough to be remembered by everyone, but an event old enough to make sure most “wounds” were healed in a way…

 “Yeah, I didn’t want my film to be ordinary.
 I wanted the characters to stay true to the Serbian background, so I found a native Serbian speaker to teach the actors.
 I wanted people to feel like they were in Kosovo.
 Turp means shame in Albanian, and shame is what Aleksander feels for abandoning his family.
-That shame weighs on him, because in his mind, although he couldn’t do anything, he didn’t protect his family from being killed. […] I didn’t want to talk about the war, exactly.
-I wanted to talk about the character’s story and his struggle and he happened to be there, in the middle of that war, at that period of time.
+That shame weighs on him because, in his mind, although he couldn’t do anything, he didn’t protect his family from being killed. […] I didn’t want to talk about the war, exactly.
+I wanted to talk about the character’s story and his struggle, and he happened to be there, in the middle of that war, at that time.
 It made sense that everything was tied together.”

 This is a very personal film for you.
 How do you feel about having a co-director?

 “[Francisco Neves] only became part of the project when we were ready to start shooting.
-It’s mandatory that all short films have two directors.
-It’s a school policy, I don’t know the reasoning behind it.
-For me, it was challenging to have someone working on my story, without having a personal connection to it like I did.
+All short films must have two directors.
+It’s a school policy.
+I don’t know the reasoning behind it.
+It was challenging to have someone working on my story without having a personal connection to it as I did.
 It was hard for me, at times, to convey the message to him of how I needed things to be done and not changed.
-This wasn’t just a story written by me, I am in the story.
+This wasn’t just a story written by me.
+I am in the story.
 In the end, it worked out, but it was really challenging.”

 And then the recognition came for a job well done.

-“Yes, “TURP” was one of the two short films to win the Best Short Film Award at “Over and Out”, the festival the school puts together with all the student’s works from that year.
-It’s a very important event because some of the big names in the industry attend the festival and can recruit us for future projects.
+“Yes, “TURP” was one of the two short films to win the Best Short Film Award at “Over and Out,” the festival the school puts together with all the student’s works from that year.
+It’s a very important event because some of the industry’s big names attend the festival and can recruit us for future projects.
 Then we participated in Fantasporto, for the Best Film School competition.
-I would like to take the chance to send my application to show the film at Cannes, the Berlinale, and for other two film festivals, one in Kosovo and one in Iraq… Right now we’re remastering the sound, enriching the film with Balkan music too.
+I’d like to send my application to show the film at Cannes, the Berlinale, and for other two film festivals, one in Kosovo and one in Iraq… Right now, we’re remastering the sound, enriching the film with Balkan music too.
 It’s like a whole new film now!”

 Spreading the word about your work wherever you can!
-Is it easy to find the right funding and support?
+Is it easy to find the proper funding and support?

 “[Some of the teachers] told me that “TURP” will do great abroad but not so much in Portugal.
-The Portuguese expect a different kind of cinema, with less action, more “poetic”.
-Funding is complicated, sometimes it seems like the film institutions only pay attention to us when we start making a name for ourselves when we start winning some important awards.
-Then they show up more to recognize our work and not as much to encourage us to make our work, you know?
+The Portuguese expect a different kind of cinema, with less action, more “poetic.”
+Funding is complicated.
+Sometimes it seems like the film institutions only pay attention to us when we start making a name for ourselves, when we start winning some important awards.
+Then they show up more to recognize our work and not as much to encourage us to do our work, you know?
 A big name in film or a film with known actors is easier to fund than independent cinema, made by someone they never heard about.”

 So how do you build up your portfolio beyond “TURP”?

 “Well, sometimes we only hear of the opportunities when the work is already in progress.
-I think people in this industry [in Portugal] are afraid to lose their spot, they’re petty and small.
-It’s a shame because I believe there is room for everyone to be creative.
+I think people in this industry [in Portugal] are afraid to lose their spot.
+They’re petty and small.
+It’s a shame because I believe there’s room for everyone to be creative.
 I don’t mind showing people my work and my portfolio.
-I don’t think it’s bragging, I think it’s simply showing what you’ve done.
-Recently, I filmed the making of to “O Grande Circo Mistico”, [a Brazilian film] directed by Carlos Diegues.
-So, for four months I had the chance to learn and work with that crew, had the opportunity to meet the actors Antônio Fagundes and Vincent Cassel.
+I don’t think it’s bragging.
+I think it’s simply showing what you’ve done.
+I recently filmed the making of “O Grande Circo Mistico,” [a Brazilian film] directed by Carlos Diegues.
+So, for four months, I had the chance to learn and work with that crew, had the opportunity to meet the actors Antônio Fagundes and Vincent Cassel.
 It was very cool!”

 What do you see yourself working on in the future?

-“Right now I’m working on a project that I have to ask you not to reveal just yet.
-And after this, maybe film the sequel to a fifteen-minute documentary called “Luna” that I worked on last year.
+“Right now, I’m working on a project that I have to ask you not to reveal just yet.
+And after this, maybe film the sequel to a 15-minute documentary called “Luna” that I worked on last year.
 Luna is a trained war dog who will never become a pet once she retires because it would be too dangerous for the people around her.
 When she retires in two years, I want to film her again, sort of like the story of the forgotten warrior.
-Until then, I really want to work in cinematography, that is what I love doing after all.
+Until then, I really want to work in cinematography.
+That is what I love doing, after all.
 Anything but working on television and writing.
 Although I love writing, I prefer to tell my stories visually, through cinematography.”

 “[Sighs] That’s a difficult question!
 But, on the spot, without hesitating?
-Emmanuel Lubezki, who was the cinematographer for “The Revenant”.
+Emmanuel Lubezki, the cinematographer for “The Revenant.”
 I would leave everything behind to work with him in a heartbeat.
 He’s worked in such different films, with different stories, but his signature is always there, unmistakeably.
-When I was watching the film I was constantly thinking “he shot all this in natural light and he pulled it off!”
-A good cinematographer is not the one who sets up ten projectors, but the one who is able to work with what conditions he/she has!
+When I watched the film, I was constantly thinking, “he shot all this in natural light, and he pulled it off!”
+A good cinematographer is not the one who sets up ten projectors, but the one who can work with what conditions they have!
 Oh, and I wouldn’t mind working with Steven Spielberg or Peter Jackson; I’d learn a lot from them.”